Tag Archive | "historic preservation"

 The Juries

-The juries for each of the five categories comprise architects, educators, and related professionals working outside the Middle Atlantic region who are well-recognized for their work pertaining to their particular categories.
-Jury chairs will be highlighted in an upcoming Design Awards announcement.
+The juries for each of the five categories comprise architects, educators, and related professionals working outside the mid-Atlantic region who are well-recognized for their work pertaining to their particular categories.

 The Future of the Past